-General oversight, policy development, proposal preparation, and budget recommendations will be provided by a Management Committee composed of: four AAs, representing each of the four SAES regions; an ARD Administrator; a Cooperative Extension Director; the four Regional System Administrators; two director's administrative assistants who use NIMSS routinely; and two communicators/writers to advise the impact reporting program.
+General oversight, policy development, proposal preparation, and budget recommendations will be provided by a Management Committee composed of: four AAs, representing each of the four SAES regions; the four Regional System Administrators; and two director's administrative assistants who use NIMSS routinely.
 NIFA will assign one or more non-voting representatives to the Committee.

 Funding for NRSP1 will be provided through an off-the-top allocation from the Hatch Multistate Research Fund.
-The annual range of NRSP1, combining NIMSS and the Impact Communications Effort, runs from \$213,023 to \$234,826 (Table 1).
-The five-year grand total investment is \$1,116,517 for NRSP1.
+The annual range of NRSP1, combining NIMSS and the Impact Communications Effort, runs from \$220,052 to \$243,697 (Table 1).
+The five-year grand total investment is \$1,156,200 for NRSP1.
 NRSP1 will provide important administrative support services to research administrators and staff, project participants and other users of NIMSS, and the impact communication efforts.
 Funding for NRSP1 is seen as an administrative expense and alternative sources of funding are not anticipated.